Local deliveries free for orders over $40 and free shipping for orders over $75!

 How do I water my terrarium?

-If you want to kill your cactus, overwater it.
-This is the most common reason people fail with this plant.
-Instead, allow your cactus to get bone-dry between watering.
-Water about every 3 - 6 weeks, depending on the humidity of your environment, giving it a drink when the soil feels completely dry to the touch.
+The most common reason people fail with cacti is giving it more water than it would prefer.
+Allow your cactus to get bone-dry between watering.
+Water about every 3 - 6 weeks, depending on the humidity of your environment, giving it a drink only when the soil feels completely dry to the touch.
+You can test to see if the cacti is thirsty by poking it with something!
+If it's firm, then it doesn't want water; if it's a little squishy like a raisin, then it's used up its water stores and needs replenishing.

 How much light does my terrarium need?